Ralim/IronOS/Documentation/PowerSources.md

 You may also build your own QC3.0 power source that requires this little [thing](https://www.tindie.com/products/soubitos/qualcomm-qc2-3-diy-8-32vin-36-12vout-3a-max/) and have at least 3S lithium packs or any input voltage from 8 to 32V.

-You can also go for an [alternate module](https://www.banggood.com/DC-Buck-Module-12V24V-to-QC3_0-Single-USB-Mobile-Charging-Board-p-1310585.html) Which has at least one good review of it 😄
+You can also go for an [alternate module](https://www.banggood.com/DC-Buck-Module-12V24V-to-QC3_0-Single-USB-Mobile-Charging-Board-p-1310585.html) which has at least one good review of it.

-**Disclaimer**

-We do not hold any responsibility for accidents that happen when building your own QC3.0 power source.
+**DISCLAIMER:** _**We do not hold any responsibility for accidents that happen when building your own QC3.0 power source!!!**_

 ## PD